SuSonicTH/zli/src/lib/README.md

 # 3rd party (lua-) libraries

-here is a collection of 3rd party libraries either for lua directly or for a zli binding
+here is a collection of 3rd party libraries either for lua directly or for a custom zli binding

 ## included lua libraries
-Well known lua libraries included in zli
+3rd party lua libraries included in zli

 | library    | link                                        | licence | description                                                                                                                            |
 | ---------- | ------------------------------------------- | ------- | -------------------------------------------------------------------------------------------------------------------------------------- |